+BOTTOM: KEATING CHANNEL ON THE LOWER DON RIVER, 2004.
 Toronto's first parks were unnatural green spaces, but parts of the forest were managed too.
 For more than a thousand years, aboriginal peoples had used controlled burns to make small, fertile clearings for their shifting farms, leaving a different mix of tree and shrub behind as they moved on.
 Riverdale was Toronto's first park (1856) and the biggest, eventually covering 44 hectares.
 By 1900, it also included Toronto's zoo and main playing fields.
-Island Park, set out on a land given to the City by the Dominion government in 1867, was built on reclaimed marsh and shallow lagoons which were filled in with garbage and street sweepings and covered by fine sweeps of lawn.
-John G. Howard deeded 67 hectares of land to create High Park in 1873: the City didn't really want it because it was outside Toronto's boundary and inaccessible to most, but the City kept adding land until High Park swelled to 162 hectares.
+Island Park, set out on land given to the City by the Dominion g overnment in 1867, was built on reclaimed marsh and shallow lagoons which were filled in with garbage and street sweepings and covered by fine sweeps of lawn.
+John G. Howard deeded 67 hectares of land to create High Park in 1873: Council didn't really want it because it was outside Toronto's boundary and inaccessible to most, but the City kept adding land until High Park swelled to 162 hectares.
 Howard wanted to keep it as forest, which suited the City because it had no money to do anything more.
 But it wasn't until 1909 that others began to say that Toronto's natural landscape was worth protecting.
-It was the Toronto Guild of Civic Art, a private group, which pushed this radical idea on a reluctant Council.24
+It was the Toronto Guild of Civic Art, a citizens' group, which pushed this radical idea on a reluctant Council.24

-The Guild drew up a plan.
+The Guild drew up a plan to save Toronto's valley lands.
 Their idea was to make Toronto "not just a beautiful city, beautiful in a conventional way, after the model of some other city, but to bring out its own beauty.
 It is character in a town that makes the dwellers in it love it.
-Toronto should bring to the minds of those who live in it something which is lovely and pleasant in its own way; so that, when we have been away and are returning homewards, we may feel that, though it is good to see other cities we are glad to get back to Toronto.25
+Toronto should bring to the minds of those who live in it something which is lovely and pleasant in its own way; so that, when we have been away and are returning homewards, we may feel that, though it is good to see other cities we are glad to get back to Toronto."
+25